vmcgargill/NoteTaker/README.md

 Or you may test the app live on the Heroku page: https://vinces-note-taker.herokuapp.com/
 Be aware that others can see the notes you are taking.
-The are not saved locally, the are saved live on the Heroku cloud.
+The notes are not saved locally, they are saved live on the Heroku cloud.

 ## Questions
 If you have any questions feel free to contact: